openshift/runbooks/alerts/network-observability-operator/DNSNxDomain.md

 ## Meaning

-The `DNSNxDomain` alert template is triggered when Network Observability detects a high percentage of DNS NX_DOMAIN errors.
-NX_DOMAIN indicates that the queried domain name does not exist.
-This template can generate multiple alert instances depending on how it's configured in the FlowCollector custom resource.
+The `DNSNxDomain` health rule template is triggered when Network Observability detects a high percentage of DNS NX_DOMAIN errors.
+NX_DOMAIN indicates that the queried domain name does not exist, potentially because of ambiguous DNS searches.

+The rule can generate multiple alert or recording instances depending on how it's configured in the `FlowCollector` custom resource.
+Both the Alert and the Recording modes are displayed in the Network Health view, but only the Alert mode can generates Prometheus alerts.

+**Note:** This rule requires the `DNSTracking` agent feature to be enabled in the `FlowCollector` configuration.

 **Possible alert variants:**